1 - About Microservice Dungeon 2.0

 tl;dr

-The MSD is a game where player services compete to achieve the highest possible score.
-Each player service controls a swarm of robot.
+The Microservice Dungeon (short MSD) is a game where players compete against each other to achieve the highest possible score.
+Each player service controls a swarm of robots.
 Robots move across the game board, mine resources, purchase upgrades, and battle each other.
-Most actions earn points.
+All of these actions earn points for the player.

 Each player has a money account, and starts the game with an initial amount of money.
 This can be used to purchase new robots.
 New robots always start at the player’s allocated space station.
 Selling resources and killing robots increases a player’s account balance.
 With more money, a player can buy additional robots or upgrade existing ones.